How to Start a Blog That Makes Money Using WordPress (Step by Step)

-To begin, let me introduce myself: My name is Spencer Haws full-time internet entrepreneur since 2011, and I also have a small confession to make.
-I have started over 200 blogs or websites in the past and I've had some tremendous success, but I've also had some depressing failures (trust me, you don't want to know what a “Google slap” is…or feels like).
+To begin, let me introduce myself, and follow up with a small confession.
+I have started over 200 blogs or websites in the past and I've had some tremendous success.
+But I've also had some depressing failures.

 Way back in 2006, I started my very first blog.
 I honestly had NO idea what I was doing.
 Luckily I stumbled through the process after hours and hours of research and I finally figured it out!

 Since that time, I've created several successful blogs (not counting the 200 failures), including this one that you are reading right now.
-In this in-depth guide, I'm going to share with you exactly how to start a blog using the WordPress platform.
+And in this in-depth guide, I'm going to share with you exactly how to start a blog and make money blogging using the WordPress platform.

 What is the Purpose of Your Blog?